PCF PEC Survey Data Collection Begins Next Week!

 Displaying the poster and FAQs during the time when patients have eligible office visits (April through December) will increase recognition when surveys arrive at their homes.
 Patients will recall seeing the poster and receiving or reading the FAQs and know that the survey is legitimate.
 They are then more likely to participate.

-- Send your practice clients an example of your survey mailing envelope.
+• Send your practice clients an example of your survey mailing envelope.
 Show your practice clients what the survey mailing envelopes look like so that they can share that information with their patients.
-Tell them that this year, the survey will be mailed using Department of Health and Human Services (HHS) letterhead, so that patients won't mistake it for junk mail.
+Tell them that the survey will be mailed using Department of Health and Human Services (HHS) letterhead, so that patients won't mistake it for junk mail.
 Recognition of the survey mail materials could increase patient participation in the mail survey.
 Just remember, practices may not provide copies of the questionnaire or survey materials to patients.

-- Let practices know what phone number their patients will be receiving PEC Survey calls from.
+• Let practices know what phone number their patients will be receiving PEC Survey calls from.
 Recognition of the phone number could increase the likelihood that patients will answer the survey phone follow up calls and participate in the survey.

-- Communicate with your practice clients throughout the data collection period and afterwards.
+• Communicate with your practice clients throughout the data collection period and afterwards.
 Your practice clients should be aware of the data collection schedule (when patients should expect to receive mail surveys or phone calls), when to expect to receive results from your organization, and how to interpret those results once received.

-Make sure to review the July 2023 Vendor Newsletter for other important steps that vendors should take this fall.
+Make sure to review the July 2024 Vendor Newsletter for other important steps that vendors should take this fall.
 CMS thanks you for your efforts to support the PEC Survey!
 Vendors with questions or suggestions should contact the PCF PECS Team via e-mail at pcfpecs@rti.org or call 1-833-997-2715.

 Back to top